 The success of this entire process depends heavily on the desire of successors to be promoted into the executive’s role.
 Communicate clearly to your choices and ensure they are aligned with your plans.

 Step 5: Begin knowledge transfer

 We’ll create in-depth knowledge transfer plans to prepare your successors.
 Knowledge transfer empowers your successors by enabling them to take control of their own learning.
 It clarifies what they need to learn how to do, instead of forcing them to guess at what they need to learn.

 Result: A Superior Executive Succession Planning Method

 By proactively following these steps, you and your stakeholders can rest easy knowing that a highly-trained network of successors is standing by, ready to step up when needed.

-To learn more about what The Steve Trautman Co. can do for your company, contact our team today to speak with one of our Consultants.
+To learn more about what The Steve Trautman Co. can do for your organization, contact our team today to speak with one of our Consultants.